 “Architecture Of A Microprocessor” by Ray M. Holt original date: January 1971

 This is a scanned copy of the original paper written by Mr. Ray Holt in 1971.
 This paper was submitted and accepted for publication by Computer Design magazine in 1971, however, because of security reasons the U.S. Navy and his employer, Garrett AiResearch, would not approved the release of the information.
 It was finally released on April 21, 1998 by authority of the US Navy.

-This PowerPoint presentation was first given at the Vintage Computer Festival on September 26, 1998 at the Santa Clara Convention Center, Santa Clara, CA. Some design details and specifications presented here are currently not available in any other document.
+This PowerPoint presentation was given in 2013 at Cal Poly University in Pomona, CA. Some design details and specifications presented here are currently not available in any other document.
 This file will be updated as further presentations are made.
 Your comments and suggestions are always welcome.